JoshuaWhittemore/JoshuaWhittemore.github.io/posts/2024-01-02-uno-why-am-i-drawing-so-many-cards.md

 ### Conclusions

 In retrospect, this seems like the obvious answer.
 However, you might have an opponent who will claim that the reason you're drawing so many cards is down to their skill at Uno.
-That may be true in part, but I would keep still shuffle the card thoroughly between games to be sure.
+That may be true in part, but I would keep still shuffle the card thoroughly between games to be sure &#128521;.

 #### The fine print